Skip to main content

 Getting Around

-BC Place is directly adjacent to the Stadium-Chinatown SkyTrain station on the Expo Line — from Vancouver International Airport, the Canada Line runs to Waterfront Station in 26 minutes ($4.30 CAD with a Compass Card), where you transfer to the Expo Line for one stop to the stadium.
-The entire downtown core, Gastown, Yaletown, and Chinatown are all walkable from the stadium, making this uniquely car-free-friendly for a World Cup venue.
+BC Place is directly adjacent to the Stadium-Chinatown SkyTrain station on the Expo Line.
+From Vancouver International Airport, the Canada Line runs to Waterfront Station in 26 minutes ($4.30 CAD with a Compass Card), where you transfer to the Expo Line for one stop to the stadium.
+The entire downtown core, Gastown, Yaletown, and Chinatown are all walkable from the stadium.
+Uniquely car-free-friendly for a World Cup venue.

 Quick Tips